Sri Lankan rupee weaker; remittances prevent steeper fall

+* received a written resignation letter from a vice president of company, Wu Zongmin Source text for Eikon: Further company coverage:

-COLOMBO Oct 31 The Sri Lankan rupee ended weaker on Monday due to mild importer dollar demand, but month-end inward remittances capped the fall, dealers said.
+COLOMBO Oct 31 The Sri Lankan rupee traded weaker on Monday due to importer dollar demand, but the month-end inward remittances capped the fall, dealers said.

-"The month-end inward remittances were there, but the rupee ended weaker on mild importer (dollar) demand," a currency dealer said, asking not to be named.
+"The month-end inward remittances are there, but rupee is trading weaker on importer (dollar) demand," a currency dealer said, asking not to be named.

-The central bank on Friday raised the spot reference rate by 50 cents to 147.40 per dollar from 146.90 as higher importer dollar demand weighed on the currency while moral suasion by the central bank prevented a steeper fall.
+The central bank on Friday raised the spot reference rate by 50 cents to 147.40 per dollar from previous rate of 146.90 as higher importer dollar demand weighed on the currency while the moral suasion by the central bank prevented a steeper fall.

 The spot rupee is usually managed by the central bank, and market participants use the forward market levels for guidance on the currency.